Henry Rawlinson, 1st Baron Rawlinson: Colonial service

 In October 1889, Rawlinson's mother died and he returned to Britain.
-He transferred to the Coldstream Guards, and was promoted to captain on 4 November 1891.
-He attended the Staff College, Camberley from 1893 to 1895, which brought him into contact with Julian Byng, Aylmer Haldane, Thomas Snow, Hubert Hamilton, Alexander Hamilton-Gordon, Launcelot Kiggell, and Henry Wilson, all of whom would rise to high rank in the First World War.
-He served on Major General Herbert Kitchener's staff during the advance on Omdurman in Sudan in 1898, and was promoted to major on 25 January 1899 and to brevet lieutenant colonel on 26 January 1899.
+He transferred to the Coldstream Guards, and was promoted to captain, dated 4 November 1891.
+He attended the Staff College, Camberley, gaining his psc, from 1892 to 1893, which brought him into contact with Henry Wilson, Aylmer Haldane, Thomas Snow, Alexander Hamilton-Gordon, Hubert Hamilton and Frederick Gordon, all of whom would rise to high rank in the First World War, Wilson in particular going on to become a field marshal.
+While there he "profited greatly from the teaching skills and engaging personality of the military historian G. F. R. Henderson".

+On 18 November 1895 he succeeded Frederick Robb, later a major general, as a brigade major in Aldershot, Hampshire.
+He then served on Major General Herbert Kitchener's staff during the advance on Omdurman in Sudan in 1898, and was promoted to major on 25 January 1899 and to brevet lieutenant colonel on 26 January 1899.

-Rawlinson served with distinction in a field command in the Second Boer War from 1899 to 1902, earning promotion to the local rank of colonel on 6 May 1901.
+Rawlinson served with distinction in a field command in the Second Boer War from 1899 to 1902, being made an assistant adjutant general in March 1900, earning promotion to the local rank of colonel on 6 May 1901.
 He was in Western Transvaal during early 1902, and led a column taking part in the Battle of Rooiwal, the last battle of the war (11 April 1902).

-Following the end of hostilities in June 1902, he returned to the United Kingdom together with Lord Kitchener on board the SS Orotava, which arrived in Southampton on 12 July.
+Following the end of hostilities in South Africa in June 1902, he returned to the United Kingdom together with Lord Kitchener on board the SS Orotava, which arrived in Southampton on 12 July.
 In a despatch dated 23 June 1902, Lord Kitchener wrote of Rawlinson that he "possesses the qualities of Staff Officer and Column Commander in the field.
 His characteristics will always ensure him a front place in whatever he sets his mind to."
 For his service in the war, Rawlinson was appointed a Companion of the Order of the Bath in the April 1901 South Africa Honours list (the award was dated to 29 November 1900), and he received the actual decoration after his return home, from Edward VII at Buckingham Palace on 24 October 1902.

-Rawlinson had received the brevet rank of colonel in the 1902 Coronation Honours published on 26 June, was promoted to the substantive rank of colonel on 1 April 1903, and named as commandant of the Staff College, Camberley in December 1903, taking over from Colonel Herbert Miles.
+Rawlinson had received the brevet rank of colonel in the 1902 Coronation Honours, published on 26 June, was promoted to the substantive rank of colonel on 1 April 1903, and named as commandant of the Staff College, Camberley in December 1903, taking over from Colonel Herbert Miles, who was described by one biographer as "insufficiently practical".